glitch-daracova/omnipendium/index.md

 ### What is the purpose of this new Omnipendium?

 Apart from being a reference for authors, game masters, and players alike, I also intend to eventually train a GPT like AI on the contents of the Omnipedia.
 I will then use this ai to transform "Excerpts from a book I'll never write" into a book actually written.
 I don't know how that's going to work yet, but I'll get there when I get there.
+Do note that before anyone can actually use this reference, I need to figure out how licences work and attach an appropriate one to this body of work.

 ---

 # Key Reading
-🌌Cosmology🌌
+### 🌌Cosmology🌌

 [Material Reality](🌌MaterialReality.md) - [Dreamscape](🌌Dreamscape.md) - [The Breach](🌌Breach.md)

-🏛Factions🏛
+### 🏛Factions🏛

 [WISE](🏛WISE🌎.md) - [Xaran Alliance](🏛XaranAlliance🔺.md) - [Vexian Empire](🏛VexianEmpire🔷.md)